Hawke's Bay man who was one of NZ's top Dry July fundraisers pleads guilty to drink driving

 Farr previously told Hawke's Bay Today he had signed up to the alcohol-free challenge after his drinking during lockdown increased.

-Speaking to Stuff after the hearing, Farr said after a good July he had made some "some catastrophic mistakes" but had since made some positive steps towards sobriety.
+Speaking to Stuff after the hearing, Farr said after a good July he had made some "catastrophic mistakes" but had since made positive steps towards sobriety.